ymougenel/ymougenel.github.io/_posts/2023-12-11-hacktoberfest.md

 I took part in the event in 2017 and wanted to give it another shot this year.

 # Goals for this year
 As I started a new job on September, I had limited time for this October challenge.
-Therefore I straight forward strategy:
+Therefore I went with a straight forward strategy:
 * Finding existing OS issues that do not require a huge onboarding.
 * Focusing on Java & Python, which are my main programming languages.